 Heuchera parviflora Bartling var. saurensis R.A.
 Folk.
 Common name: Sauratown Grotto Alumroot.
 Phenology: Jul-Sep.
-Habitat: Shaded cliff base, nearly always in deeply shaded situations where little or no direct sunlight falls.
+Habitat: Shaded cliff bases, nearly always in deeply shaded situations where little or no direct sunlight falls.
 Distribution: Known only from the Sauratown Mountains and Linville Gorge, in the upper Piedmont and Blue Ridge escarpment of nw.
 NC

 Origin/Endemic status: Endemic